 - Best Travel Sandals for Comfortable Style

 Modest Clothing Essentials

 A scarf is by far one of the most popular accessories for traveling fashionistas.
-It offers you added style without needing to over pack.
+It offers you added style without needing to over pack by taking up minimal space in your packing cubes.
 Carry a large scarf or pashmina shawl in a light fabric.

 A shawl is an essential item that allows you to cover up in modest regions without needing to wear heavy clothing and still keeping you cool.
 Wear it over a tank, ensuring that your shoulders are covered, or in addition to a longer sleeve shirt.
 A scarf is also a good piece you can use to cover up lower cut blouses to avoid overexposing cleavage.